Tahmasib Ajdarov: His Role in the Establishment of the Tax Service System in Azerbaijan

-In T.Ajdarov's monography titled Issues of Formation and Improvement of the Tax Mechanism, the scientific-theoretical bases for the formation of the tax system which is necessary for the young Azerbaijan government were presented.
+In T. Ajdarov's monography titled Issues of Formation and Improvement of the Tax Mechanism, the scientific-theoretical bases for the formation of the tax system which is necessary for the young Azerbaijan government were presented.

-He has paid a special attention to the study of international practice in his scientific researches.
+He has paid a special attention to the study of international practice in his scientific research.
 Studying the tax systems of US, Canada, Great Britain, France, Japan and Denmark, the economist scientist drafted the bases for the tax system of our country by taking into account the practices of these countries and Azerbaijan's national characteristics.

-T.Ajdarov has studied the development stages of the tax system of Azerbaijan and has got very important practical findings.
+T. Ajdarov has studied the development stages of the tax system of Azerbaijan and has got very important practical findings.

 Tahmasib Ajdarov's monography titled Formation and Improvement of the Tax Mechanism was published in Russian by the Publishing House of Russia State Civil Service Academy with the recommendation of Academician Azad Mirzajanzadeh in 1997.
-In the following years, T.Ajdarov's more 5 monographies about economic and legal issues were published.
+In the following years, T. Ajdarov's more 5 monographies about economic and legal issues were published.
 T.Ajdarov's monographies and books can be found in Azerbaijan at Azerbaijan National Library named after Mirza Fatali Akhundzadeh, Central City Library (current Presidential Library) and Scientific-Technical Library.
-T.Ajdarov regularly gave speeches with his thesis statements at scientific-practical conferences dedicated to various issues, held in the country.
+T. Ajdarov regularly gave speeches with his thesis statements at scientific-practical conferences dedicated to various issues, held in the country.

-The scientist's doctoral dissertation titled Issues of Formation and Improvement of the Tax Mechanism in the Republic of Azerbaijan was discussed at the joint meeting held on September 28, 2001 by 4 sub-departments of Azerbaijan State University of Economics.
+The scientist's doctoral dissertation titled Issues of Formation and Improvement of the Tax Mechanism in the Republic of Azerbaijan was discussed at the joint meeting held on September 28, 2001, by 4 sub-departments of Azerbaijan State University of Economics.
 Reputable scientists attending the meeting issued high opinions about the doctoral dissertation of T.Ajdarov.